githubnemo/espsimlight/README.md

 There are examples you can test:

-	espsimlight examples/desklamp.shape examples/running_light.py
+poetry run espsimlight examples/desklamp.shape examples/running_light.py

 Try editing `running_light.py` while the simulation is running.

-The shape file is just an ASCII file with all the
+The shape file is just an ASCII file with all the LEDs of your addressable light at a position of your choice - as long as each number has some form of whitespace (newline, beginning of line, space, tab, ...) in front and at the end of it.

+### Examples

+A linear strip

+    1 2 3 4 5 6

+A strip in a square configuration

+    1  2 3 4
+    12     5
+    11     6
+    10 9 8 7